webloom-agency/wegen/README.md

 ## Preview

-Get a feel for the UX — here’s a quick look at what’s possible.
+Get a feel for the UX — here's a quick look at what's possible.

 ### 🧩 Browser Automation with Playwright MCP